timofeysie/acknowledge/notes/Core Java.md

     }
 }
 ```
-- Methods that are already overridden by other candidates are ignored.
+Rule # 2: Methods that are already overridden by other candidates are ignored.
 Dragon.identifyMyself() returns the string "I am able to lay eggs."
 ```
-/**
-* when the supertypes of a class or interface provide multiple default
-* methods with the same signature, the Java compiler follows inheritance
-* rules to resolve the name conflict.
-* Rule # 2:
-* Methods that are already overridden by other candidates are ignored.
-* This circumstance can arise when supertypes share a common ancestor.
-*/
 public interface Animal
 {
     default public String identifyMyself()